KiaHKR/uFood/README.md

 - Navigate to https://dev.mysql.com/downloads/workbench/ and install MySQL Workbench.
 - After installing, create a Database called "uFood"
 - Into this database, import the content from the "ufooddb.mysql" file
-- In MYSQL Workbench, create a user (username = "dbread", password = "6stooges") with SELECT rights.
+- In MYSQL Workbench, create a user (username = "dbread", password = "6stooges") with SELECT and UPDATE rights.

 -------------------------------------------------------